 Default Product Types and Transaction Limit Types

-When your Green Bits account is first activated, the most common product types are already pre-loaded for you, and each is assigned to the appropriate transaction limit type by default.
+When your Green Bits account is first activated, the most common product types are already pre-loaded for you, and each is assigned to the appropriate jurisdiction-specific transaction limit type by default.
 For most stores, these product types include, but are not limited to:

 - Edible (Solid)